supplycart/interview-case-study/ecommerce/README.md

 ## Run

 1. Before running, a local database will need to be configured.
     - For my case, I have used the MySQL database and administrate it over the web using phpMyAdmin.
-I then logged onto the phpMyAdmin website and create a database called 'ecommercedb'.
         - Installation of [MySQL with phpMyAdmin](https://www.javahelps.com/2018/10/install-mysql-with-phpmyadmin-on-ubuntu.html)
+    - I then logged onto the phpMyAdmin website and create a database called 'ecommercedb'.
         - Configuration of database name, user, password, etc. at `.env.example` file
+    - After that, start the MySQL service.

+        ```php
+        sudo mysql service start
+        ```

-2. After that, run the following commands.
+2. Next, run the following commands.

     ```php
     cd ecommerce